-Contributed by John C. Kees, Richard Carter, and Alan S. Weakley
+Contributed by John C. Kees, J. Richard Carter, and Alan S. Weakley

 A genus of about 600-700 species, herbs, of tropical and warm temperate areas.
 The circumscription of Cyperus has been expanded recently to include a number of genera found to be phylogenetically embedded within it, notably (for our area), Kyllinga, Lipocarpha, Oxycaryum, and Remirea (Larridon et al. 2011a, 2011b, 2011c, 2014; Bauters et al. 2014; Reynders 2011).